Gutar Gu

 Gutar Gu is an Indian-Hindi language teen drama television series created and directed by Saqib Pandor.
 Produced by Achin Jain and Guneet Monga under Sikhya Entertainment, it stars Ashlesha Thakur and Vishesh Bansal.
-The first season premiered on Amazon miniTV on 4 April 2023.The second season premiered on 11 October 2024, followed by third season on 17 July 2025.
+The first season premiered on Amazon miniTV on 4 April 2023.
+The second season premiered on 11 October 2024, followed by the third season on 17 July 2025.

 Plot

 The drama centers on the developing passion between Anuj and Ritu, two teenagers who manage to maintain their relationship in spite of several social pressures.
 The story takes place in Bhopal, where a fresh girl named Ritu and Anuj meet in a coaching institution and instantly click.
 From their first kiss to their first date, each of their numerous firsts has its own special charm.
 And so it begins.
 In every episode, Anuj and Ritu's relationship has several highs and lows, yet they always manage to maintain their bond by coming up with easy fixes.